drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 - Unit Testing: Focuses on testing individual components or units of code to verify their correctness and functionality
 - Integration Testing: To ensures that different system modules integrate and function correctly when combined
 - System Testing: This comprehensive testing verifies the behavior and functionality of the entire system as a whole
-- Usability Testing: Usability testing evaluates the system's user-frienliness and assesses how easily users can navigate and interact with the system
+- Usability Testing: Usability testing evaluates the system's user-friendliness and assesses how easily users can navigate and interact with the system
 - Regression Testing: This testing is performed after system changes or updates to ensure that existing functionalities have not been affected

 In order to ensure the reliability and robustness of the software, quality assurance processes have been implemented.

 ### 3. Quality Assurance Processes:
 - Continuous Integration (CI) is implemented to automatically build, test and integrate code changes into a shared repository.
-It helps detect and address integraton issues early on
+It helps detect and address integration issues early on
-- Reqular checkpoints are established during the development process to ensure that quality standards are met at each stage
+- Regular checkpoints are established during the development process to ensure that quality standards are met at each stage
 - Thorough documentation is created to guide users and developers, ensuring clarity and consistency in system usage and maintenance